aitorjs/angular-build-in-i18n/README.md

-Transladable string, translated to Spanish, English (base) and French.
+Transladable string, translated to Spanish, English (base) and Basque.
 Working with AOT.
 Creates one app per language.

 # Steeps